Post-Parkland, Florida OKs easier path for death penalty

 TALLAHASSEE, Fla.
-(AP) — Florida will soon no longer require unanimous jury recommendations for judges to impose death penalty sentences under a bill the Legislature approved Thursday, a reaction to the life sentence handed to the man who massacred 17 people at a Parkland high school.
+(AP) — Florida will soon no longer require unanimous jury recommendations for judges to impose death-penalty sentences under a bill the Legislature approved Thursday, a reaction to the life sentence handed to the man who massacred 17 people at a Parkland high school.

 The House passed the bill on a 80-30 vote.
 It now goes to Republican Gov. Ron DeSantis for final approval.
 It will allow the death penalty with a jury recommendation of at least 8-4 in favor of execution.
 DeSantis supports the proposal.

-The bill was filed after the outrage over a divided 9-3 jury sparing Marjory Stoneman Douglas High School shooter Nikolas Cruz from capital punishment for the 2018 massacre.
+Republicans and Democrats agreed that the reason they were considering the bill was because a divided 9-3 jury spared Marjory Stoneman Douglas High School shooter Nikolas Cruz from capital punishment for the 2018 massacre.
 He instead received a life sentence with no parole.

+“One of the most evil acts in our nation’s history occurred down in Parkland,” said Republican Rep. Berny Jacques, the bill’s sponsor.
+“Those Parkland families were left devastated … because in that situation no one doubted the guilt of this evil person.”

+But Democrats argued that the state shouldn’t make it easier to impose a punishment that can’t be reversed just because of the Cruz decision.

 Only three states out of the 27 that impose the death penalty do not require unanimity.
 Alabama allows a 10-2 decision, and Missouri and Indiana let a judge decide when there is a divided jury.